serhiyb/dietas-guide/ajosacha.md

 - obstain from ograsms
 - you can maintain your regular dieta during this preparation period

-One day before the dieta around 5pm take two tea bags with the Ajo Sacha, put it into a pot, and add two cups of water to it.
+One day before the dieta around 5am in the morning take two tea bags with the Ajo Sacha and put them into separate cups (morning cup and evening cup).
-Bring it to boil, reduce the heat to gently boil / simmer it for another 10 minutes, turn off the heat, cover it with a lid, and let it sit there overnight.
+Add at least one cup of boiling water to each and let it sit for the next 24 hours.

 ### Dieta